JeffDeCola/my-cheat-sheets/software/development/software-architectures/artificial-intelligence/artificial-intelligence-cheat-sheet/neural-networks.md

   * The simplest form of a neural network
   * Known as a single-layer neural network
   * Has only 2 layers: An Input Layer and an Output Layer
+  * It gets its name from performing the human-like function of perception, seeing and recognizing images
 * FUNCTION:
   * It takes an input and calculates the weighted input for each node
   * Afterward, it uses an activation function (mostly a sigmoid function)